 - You have to provide the investment details.
 The minimum permissible investment will be 1 unit (i.e. 1 gram of gold) and the maximum buying limit is 500 gms per person per fiscal year.

-- The issue price for Fourth Tranche Gold Bonds (July 2016) has been fixed at Rs 3,119 per gram.
+- The issue price for sixth Tranche Gold Bonds (Oct to Nov 2016) has been fixed at Rs 3,007 per gram.
+However, the Govt has decided to issue the Gold bonds at a discounted price of Rs 2,957 per gram (a discount of Rs 50).
 You also have to provide the mode of payment (cash / cheque / electronic transfer. cash payment upto a maximum of Rs.
 20,000).

 - If you wish to hold the Sovereign Gold Bonds in ‘Demat‘ form, you have to provide your ‘depository participant’ details.
 Even if you subscribe to physical bonds, you can still convert them into demat form in future.